Top 10 Things to Do in Italy: Planning Your Italian Journey

 Milan is known for its luxury boutiques and fashion weeks.
 You can find stores of the most famous fashion brands in Galleria Vittorio Emanuele II, on the Piazza del Duomo.

-In Milan, you can also see La Scala, the Milan opera house, a grand concert hall.
-In addition to an excellent music repertoire, you can also enjoy the beautiful interior.
+In Milan, you can also see La Scala, the opera house, and a grand concert hall to enjoy an excellent music repertoire and the beautiful interior.
 In addition, you can visit the Museum of La Scala to learn more about opera and musical instruments.

 Museum-lovers will be delighted with Sforza Castle (Castello Sforzesco), located in the city center, where you can visit several museums, like the Museum of Ancient art, the Egyptian Museum and the Antique Furniture and Wooden Sculpture Museum.
 Behind this castle lies the Parco Sempione, a large green area with paths for walking and cycling.